LiajuX/Ignite-ReactNative-PassManager-2.0/README.md

 # to start running the app
 $ expo start

-In another terminal tab:
-# to run the server
-$ yarn server
 ````
 Now, you have to point your smartphone's camera to scan the QR Code displayed on the terminal or in the browser that'll open to open the application on Expo...